microsoft/aici/docs/REST.md

 To upload a controller, POST it to `/v1/controllers`.
 Note that the body is the raw binary `.wasm` file, not JSON-encoded.
 The `module_id` is just the SHA256 hash of the `.wasm` file.
-The other fields are optional: the `wasm_size` is the input size in bytes, and `compiled_size` is the size of the compiled Wasm file, `time` is the time it took to compile the Wasm file in milliseconds.
+The other fields in the response may or may not be returned: the `wasm_size` is the input size in bytes, and `compiled_size` is the size of the compiled Wasm file, `time` is the time it took to compile the Wasm file in milliseconds.